 Being a good graduate student, I’d prepared for my snuff initiation by flipping back through some Victorian novels.
 It didn’t seem much bother – vicars smashed it constantly.
 From my reading, it seemed you took a large pinch, whacked it on the back of the thumb, huffed it in, and hey presto!
 Pass the silver, take a drink, and go on pretending to listen to Mr. Darcy.

 So when it came time for me to put theory into practice, I felt confident – cocky, even.
 My table was quiet, the diners replete.
 Dessert wines circled, lit only by candle-light.
 The snuff box arrived in front of me.
 A kindly old prof smiled encouragingly and beckoned, “Go on, give it a shove”.

 Imagine, if you will, sitting at a table and attempting conversation while an enormous Glaswegian punches you in the face (twice), tips you backwards, pours vinegar up your nose, follows it up with a high-pressure air-hose, slaps you a couple of times for good measure, then lifts you back into your seat, and finishes with a perfunctory attempt to brush the lint from your shoulders.
+That was me.
 The agony!
 The AGONY!
 It coursed through my sinuses, suffusing my face then filtering through the right side of my brain.